thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 version instead of the 4GB one.

-It is a hybrid device, one that can be used as either a tablet or laptop, but is compromised experience in both cases: as a tablet, it lacks the better touch optimised interface from iOS or Android; as a laptop, you have to depend on the stand to adjust the screen, and the detachable keyboard is worse than any laptop I have ever owned: getting keys stucked and characters being duplicated as a result is a common occurence.
+It is a hybrid device, one that can be used as either a tablet or laptop, but it is compromised experience in both cases: as a tablet, it lacks the better touch optimised interface from iOS or Android; as a laptop, you have to depend on the stand to adjust the screen, and the detachable keyboard is worse than any laptop I have ever owned: getting keys stucked and characters being duplicated as a result is a common occurence.
 It is not so bad that I can't get things done though.
 About the trackpad: its biggest quality is that I never feel the need to use the touchscreen in laptop mode, that is to say that it is acceptable.
 Just crank up the pointer speed in ChromeOS settings, otherwise you never get anywhere since the trackpad is so small.
 There is also an active stylus, that helped me sometimes when I needed to sign something but otherwise